 Much to our regret, not respecting these codes will make it impossible to dance at Cachirulo.”

-It is efforts like these that make Buenos Aires milongas exceptional.
-I am glad to see that, in this country, some tango organizers are beginning to move in a similar direction.
-Tango is a dance that is of the dancers, by the dancers, and for the dancers.
-It shouldn’t require an excessive amount of money to enjoy.
-A friendly culture, governed by the milonga codes, must be introduced into our tango community through education and good leadership.
-Thanks to the Boston Tango Marathon, we now have a wonderful example.
+It is this kind of care and intention that makes milongas in Buenos Aires truly special.
+I’m encouraged to see that some organizers in the U.S. are beginning to move in a similar direction.
+Tango is a dance of the dancers, by the dancers, and for the dancers.
+It shouldn’t take thousands of dollars to enjoy.
+What matters most is cultivating a warm, respectful culture through thoughtful leadership and community education.
+Thanks to the Boston Tango Marathon, we now have a beautiful example.

 September 16, 2014